 To wipe out insects, we call on professional exterminators.
 Their job is to visit apartments to check for bugs.
-When larger infestations occur, the OMHM takes exceptional measures adapted to the situation to stop them.
+When larger infestations occur, the OMHM takes the appropriate measures to stop them.

 To keep our buildings bug-free, we need your co-operation.